 Review: Untamed – food cats will go wild for!

 Gifted¦ We’re a nation of animal lovers, with well over half of us in the UK having a pet.
 Just over a quarter of us have at least one cat!
 I’m sure most of those households, like me, see those cats as their furry children.
 Therefore, it’s only natural to want to do your best for them.
 This includes their diet.
 I’ve often worried about whether my Maisie is getting enough nutrition and worry about whether her food is akin to junk food.
-When Untamed approached me, I was really interested in their different take on cat food.
+When Untamed approached me, I was really interested in their different take on cat food, designed with our little carnivores’ needs in mind.
 Let’s take a further look…

 Benefits of Untamed

-• Probably as close to a natural diet as your pet can get – no addictive sugars or additives!
+• Probably as close to a natural diet as your pet can get.
+Keeping cats’ carnivore needs in mind means there are no addictive sugars, no grains and no unnecessary fillers!

 • No need to freeze or defrost